JetBrains/teamcity-documentation/topics/build-failure-conditions.md

 ### Stopping build immediately

-Since __TeamCity 2017.1, __you can now stop a build immediately on encountering a specified text in the build log or when a certain build metric, specified using the __Fail build on metric change__ condition, is exceeded.
+You can stop a build immediately on encountering a specified text in the build log or when a certain build metric, specified using the __Fail build on metric change__ condition, is exceeded.